KUVS-DT: Subchannels

-There is no 19.2 on the KUVS multiplex, as it is broadcast from KTFK-DT.
 KEZT-CD broadcasts the subchannels on this multiplex using major channel 23.

 KUVS-DT is part of Sacramento's ATSC 3.0 (NextGen TV) deployment on KQCA, which began operating in July 2021.

 Analog-to-digital conversion

 KUVS-TV shut down its analog signal, over UHF channel 19, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 18.